 • Appropriate imagery, style or approach for public space.
 A broad range of imagery and styles appropriate for a public place may be considered, from figurative, representational, abstract, or non-objective.
 Examples of non-appropriate imagery include artwork with religious and sexually explicit content.
 A preferred approach may include the direct engagement of the community in the design or making of the artwork.

 • Professional competence

-All Public Art selection panel meetings are open to the public and are posted on the Arts Commission website at least 72 hours in advance of the meeting.
+All Public Art qualification and selection panel meetings are open to the public and are posted on the Arts Commission website at least 72 hours in advance of the meeting.
 To check the meeting schedule for public art projects, please visit the calendar page of the SFAC website.

 How To Apply